How Long Does it Take to Write a Book?

 Need a prompt to get you started?
 Write about a woman who just lost her job.

-Share your writing in the comments so we can all check it out.
+Share your writing in the practice box below so we can all check it out.
 Also let us know how many words you wrote!
 Don’t forget to read and comment on your fellow writers’ work!